parthenon-hpc-lab/athenapk/docs/cluster.md

     \frac{3 H_0^2}{8 \pi G}.
 $$

-Parameter for both a HERNQUIST and MATHEWS BCG are:
+Parameters for both the HERNQUIST and MATHEWS BCG are controlled via:
 ```
 <problem/cluster/gravity>